List of Fun Activities in Istanbul

 All domestic and foreign tourists visiting Istanbul, begin their trip at Sultanahmet and it’s easily justified considering historical sites such as Hagia Sophia, Blue Mosque, and Topkapi Palace are in this area.

-Naturally, Sultanahmet is the most important area of the Old City that served as the capital of the Roman, Byzantine and Ottoman Empire.
+Naturally, Sultanahmet is the most important area of the Old City that served as the capital of the Roman, Byzantine and Ottoman Empires.
 Sultanahmet, with its invaluable historical sites, offers amazing opportunities to its visitors who would like to take photos in Istanbul.

 More Articles about Sultanahmet